pagekite/PyPagekite/doc/README.md

 as Apache or a Django development server) to the wider Internet.

-In order for pagekite.py to terminate SSL connections or encrypt the built in HTTPserver, you will need openssl and either python 2.6+ or the pyOpenSSL module.
+In order for pagekite.py to terminate SSL connections or encrypt the built in HTTP server, you will need openssl and either python 2.6+ or the pyOpenSSL module.
 These are not required if you just want to route HTTPS requests.

 You can download pagekite.py from <http://pagekite.net/downloads/>.